Home

 you only need a flight, hotel, and/or car - no cruises, no passports or visas, no tours

 If you're visiting family or friends or going to a favorite vacation spot, you already know which hotels are best for you and what you want to do once you get there.
-You can easily book this online.
+You can easily book your trip online.

 Travelocity is one of many online booking engines, and one of the easiest to use.
 It has flights, hotels, and cars for destinations all over the world.
 It's also very safe - the booking pages are encrypted, and Travelocity takes it's customer's security very seriously.